lwjohnst86/scientific-checklists/STROBE.md

 <!-- Note:  -->
 # STROBE Statement

 > Note: This is a plain text formatted version of the documents found at the STROBE website.
 Also, Github Markdown does not format this correctly.
-Download the html version for better formatting.
+View the [html version](http://htmlpreview.github.io/?https://github.com/lwjohnst86/scientific-checklists/blob/master/STROBE.html) for better formatting.

 - [STROBE website](www.strobe-statement.org)
 - Cite this [article](http://dx.doi.org/10.1371/journal.pmed.0040297)